kiibohd/controller/README.md

 Compilation
 -----------

-Compilation is possible and tested on Windows/Linux/Mac.
+Compilation is possible and tested on Windows/Linux/macOS.
-Linux is the easiest using this [VM](https://s3.amazonaws.com/configurator-assets/ArchLinux_kiibohd_2015-02-13.tar.gz).
+However, the recommended method is using a [Dockerfile](Dockerfiles).

-For most people refer [here](https://github.com/kiibohd/controller/tree/master/Keyboards).
+Then, once you have a docker environment, you can select a build script [here](https://github.com/kiibohd/controller/tree/master/Keyboards).

-For the full compilation details, please refer to the [wiki](https://github.com/kiibohd/controller/wiki).
+To compile natively for your platform, refer to the [wiki](https://github.com/kiibohd/controller/wiki).